 Edward Via College of Osteopathic Medicine

 Hey there!
-I’m Amanda Kinney, and I am super excited to be a second year here at Wake Forest Family Medicine!
+I’m Amanda Kinney, and I am super excited to be a third year here at Wake Forest Family Medicine!
 I am originally from Norcross, GA, but have lived in SC since middle school.
 I went to College of Charleston in Charleston, SC for undergrad (Go Cougars!) and then moved back to Spartanburg, SC for medical school after taking a couple of years off to work in a research lab in Charleston.
 For medical school, I had the unique experience of being a part of the inaugural class at Edward Via College of Osteopathic Medicine in Spartanburg, SC, which is only about 20 minutes from where my parents live.
 I was fortunate to have a substantial amount of primary care exposure during my 3rd and 4th year clerkships, which helped me to realize without a doubt that I wanted to go into family medicine.

 I knew after my interview dinner with the residents that Wake Forest was going to be a tough program to beat.
 It was clear that the residents genuinely enjoyed spending time together and that they felt well supported by faculty.
 My interview day impressed me just as much, and I left Winston hoping that the feeling was mutual and that I would be coming back here for residency training.
 Since moving to Winston, the city has impressed me even more than I thought it would!
 There are so many fun things to do, from hiking to shopping to just walking around downtown.
 The program here is exactly what I had hoped it would be.
 The faculty is wonderful and my co-residents are awesome!
 I have enjoyed every minute of my time here so far.